cslcalderon/PlantCareAssistant/README.md

 The application runs as follows:

-1. Adding a plant: The user can create a plant by going to the Add Plant section of the application where they will input the common name or something similar to their desired plant, then they can input a custom name, and let the application know when this plant was last watered.
+1. 🪴 Adding a plant: The user can create a plant by going to the Add Plant section of the application where they will input the common name or something similar to their desired plant, then they can input a custom name, and let the application know when this plant was last watered.

-2. Schedule Task: User can schedule tasks for their plants after a plant is created.
+2. 📝 Schedule Task: User can schedule tasks for their plants after a plant is created.
 They con choose from Watering, Fertilizing, or Picking and set the task's frequency and time of day.

-3. My Garden: This is a visual representation of all the user's plants.
+3. 👩‍🌾 My Garden: This is a visual representation of all the user's plants.
 It has a table with what a plant's watering suggestions (if they are in the databse) mean and when a plant's button is clicked, their information will show up in terms of name, plant in databse, last watered, watering suggestion, and all associated tasks as they were inputed.
 If the button is pressed again, properties will disappear.

-4. Similarity Matching: When you ask a question, the app compares it with the text chunks and identifies the most semantically similar ones.

-5. View Task Schedule: Shows Task Schedule in a table and divides task by daily, weekly, and monthly tasks which are all given in chronological order.
+4. 🗓️ View Task Schedule: Shows Task Schedule in a table and divides task by daily, weekly, and monthly tasks which are all given in chronological order.

-6. View All Tasks: Shows all tasks ever created with the ability to delete the tasks.
+5. 📒 View All Tasks: Shows all tasks ever created with the ability to delete the tasks.
 Also allows user to sort and filter tasks.

 ## Dependencies and Installation
 ----------------------------